simonmalberg/cognitive-biases-in-llms/README.md

 - `test.py` defines the specific `TestGenerator` and `Metric` classes implementing the generation of instances of the test case and exact metric parameterization to be used for measuring the test score.

 Adjust the contents of the `config.xml` and `test.py` files to implement your test logic.

+### **Adding Models**
+To add new large language models (LLMs) to this repository, create the corresponding files inside the `models/` directory.
+The directory is currently structured to have one folder for each model developer (e.g., OpenAI, Meta, Google).
+Each of these folders contains two files:

+- `model.py` contains the Python classes defining the model.

+- `prompts.yml` contains the standardized prompts used by the model.

+To add a new model, add a new class inside `model.py` that directly (when adding a new model family or API) or indirectly (when adding a new model for an already defined model family and API) inherits from the `LLM` class in `core/base.py`.
+For completely new models, you must define at the very least the `__init__` and `prompt` functions to use the model as a decision model (see e.g., `models/Google/models.py` for an example).
+When adding the model as a generation model, you must also define the other functions of the `LLM` class (see `models/OpenAI/models.py` for an example).
+When adding a new model to an existing family and API, you may be able to inherit from an existing model class and only set the exact API endpoint name in `__init__` (see e.g., the `GptFourO` class in `models/OpenAI/models.py` for an example).
+We recommend simply copying the `prompts.yml` from `models/Google/` when adding just a decision model or from `models/OpenAI/` when adding a model that is supposed to be used as a generation and decision model.

+Finally, to make your model usable in the framework, you must add it to the `SUPPORTED_MODELS` list and `get_model` function inside `core/utils.py`.

 ## **Folder Structure**
 ```bash